ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 ### Set up the folder structure

 0. Create the folder that will contain SHARPy and the underlying aerodynamic and structural libraries and `cd` into it.
+We will refer to this as the working folder.
     ```bash
     mkdir ~/code
     cd !$